KaanBahaSever/i18n-cpp/README.md

 # C++ I18n Library

 ## Overview
 This project is a simple header-only internationalization (i18n) library written in C++.
 It allows for easy localization of applications by loading language files stored in a local folder and supports dynamic string interpolation.
+The library now includes convenient macros for easier usage.

 ## Project Structure
 ```